QuarkChain/w3box/README.md

 ```

 #### File Name
 In file.w3q, the file is saved and read by name.
-Adding the user address before the file name can avoid the probability of duplicate names, and file name format is address/file name
+Adding the user address before the file name can avoid the probability of duplicate names, and file name format is address/file name.
 ```
 function getNewName(address author,bytes memory name) public pure returns (bytes memory) {
     return abi.encodePacked(Strings.toHexString(uint256(uint160(author)), 20),'/',name);